Don Rickles: One Night Only

 Don Rickles: One Night Only is a television special dedicated to the life and career of comedian Don Rickles.
 The event was filmed live at the Apollo Theater in New York.
-The special is hosted by Jerry Seinfeld and features clips from Don's career in Hollywood, and tributes from comedians and collaborators.
-The special ran 2 hours and aired May 28, 2014 on Spike TV.
+The special is hosted by Jerry Seinfeld and features clips from Don's career in Hollywood, as well as tributes from comedians and collaborators.
+The special ran 2 hours and aired on May 28, 2014, on Spike TV.

 Those who honored Rickles included Jon Stewart, Tina Fey, Amy Poehler, Tracy Morgan, Regis Philbin, Robert De Niro, Martin Scorsese and David Letterman.
-The special also featured video messages from friends and collaborators and clips from his late night appearances, interviews, standup material and television performances.
+The special also featured video messages from friends and collaborators along with clips from his late-night appearances, interviews, stand-up material and television performances.

 Summary

 The star studded two hour special guided by host Jerry Seinfeld features video tributes from fellow comedians, archival standup comedy footage and performances from film and television as well as tributes and roasts from fellow comedians and television personalities.
 The show ended with Don Rickles roasting everyone in return from his seat with no cue cards, or teleprompter.